wdoekes/pe32me162ir_pub/README.rst

     .. image:: assets/pe32-ir-test-rx.gif

 When you have completed the above steps, you should be able to hook it up to your electricity meter.
-Check the commands in the `pe32me162ir_pub.ino <pe32me162ir_pub.ino>`_ source code for PIN details and configuration.
+Check the comments at the top of the `pe32me162ir_pub.ino <pe32me162ir_pub.ino>`_ source file for PIN details and configuration.

 After hooking everything up, your meter cupboard might look like this: